Linear prediction filter coefficients

 lpc determines the coefficients of a forward linear predictor by minimizing the prediction error in the least squares sense.
 It has applications in filter design and speech coding.

 p is the order of the prediction filter polynomial, a = [1 a(2) ... a(p+1)].
 If p is unspecified, lpc uses as a default p = length(x)-1.
 If x is a matrix containing a separate signal in each column, lpc returns a model estimate for each column in the rows of matrix a and a column vector of prediction error variances g.
 The length of p must be less than or equal to the length of x.

-Estimate a data series using a third-order forward predictor, and compare to the original signal.
+Estimate a data series using a third-order forward predictor.
+Compare the estimate to the original signal.

-First, create the signal data as the output of an autoregressive process driven by white noise.
-Use the last 4096 samples of the AR process output to avoid start-up transients:
+First, create the signal data as the output of an autoregressive process driven by normalized white Gaussian noise.
+Use the last 4096 samples of the AR process output to avoid startup transients.

 The prediction error, e(n), can be viewed as the output of the prediction error filter A(z) shown below, where H(z) is the optimal linear predictor, x(n) is the input signal, and is the predicted signal.

 lpc uses the autocorrelation method of autoregressive (AR) modeling to find the filter coefficients.
 The generated filter might not model the process exactly even if the data sequence is truly an AR process of the correct order.
 This is because the autocorrelation method implicitly windows the data, that is, it assumes that signal samples beyond the length of x are 0.

 lpc computes the least squares solution to

 and m is the length of x.
 Solving the least squares problem via the normal equations